Pultenaea canaliculata

 Pultenaea canaliculata, commonly known as coast bush-pea, is a species of flowering plant in the family Fabaceae and is endemic to coastal areas of southern continental Australia.
-It is an rigid, spreading shrub with hairy, cylindrical leaves, and yellow and crimson flowers.
+It is a rigid, spreading shrub with hairy, cylindrical leaves, and yellow and crimson flowers.

 Description

 Pultenaea canaliculata is a rigid, spreading shrub that typically grows to a height of 1–2 m with silky-hairy stems.
 The leaves are needle-shaped, 8–12 mm long and 1–1.5 mm wide and densely hairy with stipules 2–4 mm long at the base.
 The flowers are borne in clusters near the ends of branchlets surrounded by and often partially hidden by the leaves.
 There are lance-shaped to awl-shaped bracteoles about 6 mm long at the base of the sepals.
 The sepals are about 6 mm long and densely covered with golden hairs.
 The standard petal is yellow, 6–7 mm long, the wings yellow and the keel is crimson, about the same length as the wings.
 Flowering occurs from September to November and the fruit is an oval pod surrounded by the remains of the sepals.